Cristian-Fernandez-UPC/SPARKY-Thrust-Vectoring-System/README.md

 ## :small_orange_diamond: Media Overview
 In this repository you can find all the files related of this final bachelor's thesis.
+Also the `Checklist` procedure and the `Connections Diagram` are in this repository.
 The files are organized as follows:

 - [3D_Models](3D_Models) - This folder contains the `.stl` files for all components of Sparky.
 Utilizing these files, users with access to a suitable 3D printer can fabricate the individual parts and assemble them to create a functional UAS with VTOL capabilities.